WIFR-LD

 WIFR-LD (channel 23) is a low-power television station in Rockford, Illinois, United States, affiliated with CBS.
-The station is owned by Gray Media alongside Freeport-licensed CW affiliate WSLN (channel 19).
-The two stations maintains studios and transmitter facilities on North Meridian Road in Rockford.
+The station is owned by Gray Media alongside NBC affiliate WREX (channel 13) and CW affiliate WSLN (channel 19).
+WIFR-LD and WSLN maintain studios and transmitter facilities on North Meridian Road in Rockford.

-Until 2017, WIFR operated as a full-power television station licensed to nearby Freeport.
+Until 2017, WIFR operated as a full-power television station licensed to nearby Freeport, Illinois.
 Under its current low-power license, WIFR-LD continues to use channel 23 as its virtual channel.
 WIFR is the only television station in the Rockford market to retain the same network affiliation since it first signed on.

 Since WIFR's over-the-air coverage area is effectively limited to Rockford itself and close-in suburbs in Winnebago County, it relies mostly on cable and satellite for its viewership.
-Its primary CBS channel is simulcast on a subchannel of NBC affiliate WREX (VHF channel 13.6, mapped to virtual channel 23.10).
+Its primary CBS channel is simulcast on a subchannel of WREX (VHF channel 13.6, mapped to virtual channel 23.10).